AudioBible/AudioBible/README.md

 # Why?
 Because God can speak through people!

 # It is, as it was and it will be, in Jesus name, forever and ever.
+Amen.

 # Install On Mac